Xeo786/Rufaydium-Webdriver/README.md

 # Await

-Rufaydium Basic will wait for any task/change to get completed, and then execute the next line but any task executed through CDP `Session.CDP` would wait, therefore we need to use `Session.CDP.WaitForLoad()`
+Rufaydium Basic will wait for any task/change to get completed, and then execute the next line but any task executed through CDP `Session.CDP` wouldn't wait, therefore we need to use `Session.CDP.WaitForLoad()`

 Waiting of webpage is based on document ready state https://www.w3schools.com/jsref/prop_doc_readystate.asp but there are web pages that keep loading and unloading elements and stuff while their ready state remains `complete`,